WHAT IS IT?

-T Levels are new nationally recognised qualifications that are taken over 2 years after GCSEs.
-With a combination of classroom learning and work placements, these qualifications are career-focused and an alternative to A Levels, particularly appealing to students who have a career pathway in mind.
+Specialising in Laboratory Sciences, the Science T Level at Birkenhead Sixth Form College is particularly suited to those interested in becoming a skilled laboratory worker, working in the science sector or wanting to be part of the next big scientific breakthrough.
+T Levels are new nationally recognised qualifications that are taken over two years after GCSEs.
+With a combination of classroom learning and work placements, these qualifications are career-focused and an alternative to A Levels, particularly appealing to students who have a Science career pathway in mind.
 One T Level is equivalent to 3 A Levels.
 Unlike other courses, T Levels blend technical learning with vital hands-on experience.

 At the end of the two years, students will be awarded an overall grade of either Pass, Merit, Distinction or Distinction*

 A T Level Distinction* is worth the same as 3 A Levels at A* and will be recognised by universities and other education providers so students can choose to continue to study further

 5 GCSEs including Maths, English Language and a Science - a minimum of three GCSE at grade 4 and two GCSEs at grade 5.

 To apply, please complete the College online application form:

 Please note places are limited and, If necessary, applications may close early for this courses if demand is high.